comput3ai/c3-render-backend/README.md

 }
 ```

 The webhook will only include fields that are relevant to the specific job type and status.
-Text-based jobs (whisper, analyze) will include a `text` field with the result, while media-based jobs (csm, portrait) will include a `result_url` field pointing to the generated media file.
+Text-based jobs (whisper, analyze) will include a `text` field with the result, while media-based jobs (csm, portrait) will include a `result_url` field containing the **presigned URL** to the generated media file (valid for 7 days).

 ### Webhook Reliability